tybier/Data-Projects/README.md

 Using a K-means model as a clustering method.
 Specifically using the model with a medical dataset to cluster/ group patients to determine if there is a relationship between income levels and number of days admitted within the hospital.

 Market basket analysis on a medical dataset that lists all prescriptions for patients admitted within a hospital.
 Analysis is used to determine which medications are most commonly prescribed to patients in conjunction with adderall.
 As well as investigating whether or not patients prescribed adderall are likely to be prescribed other psychiatric medications.

+Using a K-nearest neighbor algorithm for classification: To predict whether a medical patient will be readmitted to the hospital after initial hospital discharge.
+Variables used for prediction include a patient's prior medical history, socioeconomic factors, regional factors, etc.